gmankab/galaxy_frontend/docs/frontend_roadmap.md

 - [ ] end auto mining when the maximum time is reached
 - [ ] ore button
 - [ ] increase ore amount on click
+- [ ] settings: connect twitter
+- [ ] settings: connect cryptowallet to the app
+- [ ] twitter: subscription
+- [ ] twitter: verification of subscription linked to player's account
+- [ ] twitter: retweet of a post and checking the retweet on the player's twitter account
+- [ ] clans: create
+- [ ] clans: raiting
+- [ ] clans: player rank number
+- [ ] clans: moderation
+- [ ] clans: inviting members
+- [ ] clans: removing members
+- [ ] clans: ranking algorithms
+- [ ] clans: ranking system
+- [ ] clans: ranking table
+- [ ] shop: crediting purchased rare resources to the player
+- [ ] shop: payment for purchases
+- [ ] shop: verification of completed payment
+- [ ] start auto mining when the player exits
+- [ ] end auto mining when the maximum time is reached